yvs314/epi-net-m/README.md

 3. Admire the produced figures, which you can find in the `./fig` directory after running the script.

-Update with a branch SG
+Update with a branch SG Test